senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 ### Install Senzing license

 :thinking: **Optional:**
-Senzing comes with a trial license that supports 10,000 records.
+Senzing for IBM CloudPak for Data comes with a trial license that supports one million records.
 If this is sufficient, there is no need to install a new license and this step may be skipped.

-1. If working with more than 10,000 records,
-   [obtain a Senzing license](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/obtain-senzing-license.md).
+1. If working with more than one million records, [obtain a Senzing license](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/obtain-senzing-license.md).

 1. Be sure the `senzing-base` Helm Chart has been installed and is running.